redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 Since JavaScript is an untyped language, when we call `get_element_by_id`, we just have to trust that what we get back really is of the type we expect.

 So when the `canvas_el` object is created in the coding above, the Rust compiler cannot make any guarantees that it really is an HTML `canvas` element.
-Consequently, we need to attempt a dynamic cast of the object ***might*** be a `canvas` element into an object that ***really is*** a `canvas` element.
+Consequently, we need to attempt a dynamic cast of the object that ***might*** be a `canvas` element into an object that ***really is*** a `canvas` element.
 This is why from time to time, we have to call function `dyn_into::<T>()`.

 #### Manipulating the HTML Canvas

-If you have any familiarity with writing JavaScript code to manipulate an HTML `canvas` element, you will see some distinct similarities here.
+If you have any familiarity with writing JavaScript code to manipulate an HTML `canvas` element, then you will see some distinct similarities in the Rust code.

 Now that we know how to access the 2D rendering context of the `canvas` element, we can create a function that takes this context as an argument, and then draws a circular plot point: